San Joaquin Stylists Answer Your Questions

 “Use professional products!
 When you’re purchasing from a grocery [store] the majority of the products contain sulfate and water- which means you’re stripping the color you just paid for down the drain and making your hair brittle and dry.” — Melanie Clardy, Cosmetologist, Perfect Balance Day Spa

-“To tame flyaways use a boar bristle brush.
+“To tame flyaways use a boar bristle brush for hair.
+They are known for being great for detangling and conditioning the hair.
 When purchasing a new brush look for something that says static free.
 Spraying a little hairspray on your brush can help, or even rubbing a fabric softener sheet on your hair.” –- Iva Watson, Salon Sirah Owner and Stylist

 San Joaquin’s Salon Round Up